-OWNER Emilia Nardi, daughter of Silvio Nardi who was originally from Umbria which neighbours Tuscany to the east.
+Owner: Emilia Nardi, daughter of Silvio Nardi who was originally from the neighbouroring region of Umbria to the east where the Nardi family’s business in agricultural machinery is based.

-BACKGROUND Although Casale del Bosco is 18th century in structure, the origins of the settlement on the site are Etruscan, as numerous finds by the Soprintendenza Archeologica seem to indicate.
-The Nardi family’s business is agricultural machinery, based in Umbria.
+Background: Although Casale del Bosco is 18th century in structure, the origins of the settlement on the site are Etruscan, as numerous finds by the Soprintendenza Archeologica seem to indicate.

 Emilia’s grandfather Francesco left his native Umbria for the United States in 1893, leaving his wife and three children (including Silvio) in Italy.
 In 1895, he invented a new type of plough–the ‘voltorecchio’ or “reversable” plough–which became known as the “Nardi System”.
 Francesco’s invention went on to win the Grand Prix at the IV International Exhibition in Paris and helped to drive the great agricultural revolution in the early 20th-century.